From left to right: Armando Morillo, Allyce Rogers, Ryan Rogers, Brandon Vincent

 warnings and advisories.
 I moved to Raleigh, NC in 1998 where I studied Meteorology at North Carolina State University.

 I completed undergrad at NCSU in 2002, graduating with a B.S. in Meteorology and a B.S. in Marine Science.
 I began

-this day.
+January of 2006.
 Good friends invited me to go storm chasing with them in May of 2007.
-I saw my first tornado near Hill City,
+I saw my first tornado near

-KS on the day that we arrived and quickly got "hooked" on chasing, having done so every year thereafter.
-Well, almost
+Hill City, KS on the day that we arrived and quickly got "hooked" on chasing, having done so every year thereafter

 I was extremely frightened of storms as a young child growing up outside of Winston-Salem, NC.
 Over time my